nevolua/Browser-Utility-Suite/README.md

 ## Using the script

-To run the script as a bookmarklet, navicate to https://nevolua.github.io/Mortal-Hub/ and follow the instructions
+To run the script as a bookmarklet, navigate to https://nevolua.github.io/Browser-Utility-Suite/ and follow the instructions

 ## Contributing and Code Privacy